Quantum Control Landscapes: A Closer Look: Introduction

 If the landscape is littered with many suboptimal, locally attractive critical points then optimization strategies designed to find local extrema have a very low probability of finding a global optimum from a generic starting point.
-In such a situation global search strategies are usually required, involving substantially greater computational overheads.
-If the landscape is nice, however, i.e., if most local extrema are actually global extrema, then algorithms that find local extrema are likely to succeed in finding a global optimum and the computational overhead of global search algorithms can be avoided.
+In such a situation global search strategies are usually required.
+In the opposite extreme, if all local extrema are actually global optima, then any algorithm designed to find local optima will succeed in finding a global optimum from any generic starting point.
+In the intermediate case, if there are some sub-optimal (local) extrema but their domain of attraction is small, then it is generally still avantageous to employ efficient optimization strategies to find local extrema.
+The optimization may get trapped, i.e., attracted to sub-optimal local extremum, but often simply restarting the algorithm with a different initial condition will lead to success.
+The success of this strategy will depend on the probability of trapping, and usually the ability to recognize and terminate trapped runs quickly.
 The landscape for quantum control problems was initially expected to be complicated, but it was quickly realized that optimization algorithms designed to find local extrema were often very successful at finding controls for which the performance index to be optimized took values very close to its \emph{global} optimum.
-This has led a number of researchers to study the issue and put forward certain arguments why this should be the case.
-The core argument was that, contrary to expectations, the landscape for quantum control was actually extremely simple and devoid of any traps, i.e., suboptimal locally attractive critical points.
+This has led a number of researchers to study the issue and put forward arguments why this should be the case, the core argument being that contrary to expectations, the landscape for quantum control is extremely simple and devoid of \emph{any} traps, i.e., suboptimal locally attractive critical points.